MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-update-channels-examples-rapid-deploy.md

 ---
-title: "Bleeding edge: Example of broad deployment of the latest release"
+title: "Example of broad deployment of the latest release"
 author: JoeDavies-MSFT
 f1.keywords:
 - NOCSH